-In considering infringement under Article 9(1)(b) of the regulation, the sign was taken to be 'G Cipriani' and 'Giuseppe Cipriani', both of which consist of the whole of the trademark with the addition of 'G' or 'Giuseppe'.
-The defendants submitted that:

-- the signs complained of were not being used to distinguish services and their use did not fall within Article 9(1)(b) at all; and - as Giuseppe was well known as a manager of restaurants and as the restaurants were clearly identified by names which would not be confused with the first claimant and its services, the signs would simply be understood to describe the role of Giuseppe in the associated restaurants.
+In considering infringement under Article 9(1)(b) of the Regulation, the sign was taken to be "G Cipriani" and "Giuseppe Cipriani" both of which consist of the whole of the trade mark with the addition of "G" or "Giuseppe".
+The Defendants submitted (1) that the signs complained of were not being used to distinguish services and their use did not fall within Article 9(1)(b) at all; and (2) that as Guiseppe was well known as a manager of restaurants and as the restaurants were clearly identified by names which would not be confused with the First Claimant and its services, the signs would simply be understood to describe the role of Giuseppe in the associated restaurants.

-Mr Justice Arnold did not agree, and made the following findings which ultimately led to a finding of likelihood of confusion and ultimately infringement of the CTM:
+Mr Justice Arnold did not agree, and made the following findings which ultimately led to a finding of likelihood of confusion and ultimately infringement of the CTM.

-- Both of the statements ("by G Cipriani" and "Managed by Giuseppe Cipriani") would be taken as indicating something significant about the origin of the services. - It had not been established that Giuseppe Cipriani was well known to the relevant consumer. - The names of the restaurants were in themselves not very distinctive: - The 'C' in 'C London' could be understood to be an abbreviation for something and the addition of "by G Cipriani" or "Managed by Giuseppe Cipriani" could lead the average consumer to think that it was short for Cipriani. - Downtown Mayfair was found to be largely descriptive of the location of the restaurant and the addition of "by G Cipriani" or "Managed by Giuseppe Cipriani" could be taken to add Cipriani to the restaurant's name.
+- Both of the statements ("by G Cipriani" and "Managed by Guiseppe Cipriani") would be taken as indicating something significant about the origin of the services. - It had not been established that Giuseppe Cipriani was well known to the relevant consumer. - The names of the restaurants were in themselves not very distinctive. - The "C" in C London could be understood to be an abbreviation for something and the addition of "by G Cipriani" or "Managed by Guiseppe Cipriani" could lead the average consumer to think that it was short for Cipriani. - Downtown Mayfair was found to be largely descriptive of the location of the restaurant and the addition of "by G Cipriani" or "Managed by Guiseppe Cipriani"